apache/spark/docs/running-on-yarn.md

 # Building spark core consolidated jar.

-Currently, only sbt can buid a consolidated jar which contains the entire spark code - which is required for launching jars on yarn.
+We need a consolidated spark core jar (which bundles all the required dependencies) to run Spark jobs on a yarn cluster.
+This can be built either through sbt or via maven.

+- Building spark assembled jar via sbt.
-To do this via sbt - though (right now) is a manual process of enabling it in project/SparkBuild.scala.
+It is a manual process of enabling it in project/SparkBuild.scala.
 Please comment out the
   HADOOP_VERSION, HADOOP_MAJOR_VERSION and HADOOP_YARN
 variables before the line 'For Hadoop 2 YARN support' Next, uncomment the subsequent 3 variable declaration lines (for these three variables) which enable hadoop yarn support.

-Currnetly, it is a TODO to add support for maven assembly.
+Assembly of the jar Ex:
+./sbt/sbt clean assembly

+The assembled jar would typically be something like :
+./streaming/target/spark-streaming-<VERSION>.jar

+- Building spark assembled jar via sbt.
+Use the hadoop2-yarn profile and execute the package target.

+Something like this.
+Ex:
+$ mvn -Phadoop2-yarn clean package -DskipTests=true

+This will build the shaded (consolidated) jar.
+Typically something like :
+./repl-bin/target/spark-repl-bin-<VERSION>-shaded-hadoop2-yarn.jar

 # Preparations